Blending Thoughts and Feelings

 This biological alarm system directs behavior to avoid possible hazards and approach promising opportunities.
 Instinctively we avoid walking in front of speeding cars and giving out too much personal information.
 The built-in warning system isn’t completely functional at birth.
 The hardware needs valuable input, slowly evolving—becoming more refined or grossly distorted.
-Our rational mind’s story making becomes part of the learning, deriving meaning from evaluations of complex mixtures of experience, defining beneficial and dangerous.
-Achieving an accurate thought representation of reality is very helpful—overly distorted is not.
+Our rational mind’s story making becomes part of the learning, deriving meaning from evaluation of complex mixtures of experience, subjectively defining beneficial and dangerous.
+Achieving an accurate thought representation of reality is helpful—overly distorted is not.

 Life can be chaotic.
 Children raised in homes and communities brimming with unpredictable danger struggle to establish helpful correlations.
 When the security of childhood is disrupted with threats to survival, the mind becomes disorganized.

 Our cognitive powers attempt to gather meaningful information, identifying correlations between actions and consequence.
 When environments are chaotic, the correlations are misguided.
 From disrupted pasts, confusion arises.
 The mind misinterprets important messages, creating impulses to act in ways that damage futures.